Ghost Story 5

 The Mummy's Eyes

-Once there was an Irish family named Leery that had some strange experiences.
-One afternoon, Mrs. Leery was standing in the kitchen when she heard and felt an explosion.
-She found nothing that could explain the blast.
+The first encounter took place shortly after the family rented a newly built house along the southern coast of Ireland.
+One afternoon, soon after the family had moved in, Mrs. L was standing in the kitchen when she heard and felt an explosion.
+She discovered nothing, however, that could explain the blast.
 A few days later, she learned that the wife of her favorite uncle had died at the exact time of the mysterious explosion.
 Was the explosion a message from a ghost of the dying?
 Or was it merely an odd coincidence?
-Mrs. Leery wasn't interested in finding out.
+Mrs. L wasn't interested in finding out.

 Not long afterwards, the whole family began to hear knocking sounds at different times during the day: rapping on the doors, the windows, the walls.
 Sometimes the raps were "like a sledge-hammer, loud and dying away, and sometimes quick and sharp, two or three or five in succession."

-One night, around four o'clock, Mrs. Leery was disturbed by a loud knock on her bedroom door.
+One night, around four o'clock, Mrs. L was disturbed by a loud knock on her bedroom door.
 At first, she thought it must be the maid, so she said, "Come in."

 The knocking continued so loudly and persistently that her husband also woke up.